-That means the ETF duplicates the Index's stock holdings.
+MSCI Indexes are used as the base for exchange-traded funds.
+The ETF duplicates the Index's stock holdings.
 That allows investors to profit from gains in the Index.

+Each Index sums up the total value of all stocks' market capitalization.
+That's the stock price multiplied by the number of outstanding shares.
 The S&P 500, but not the Dow, uses the same methodology.
-Market caps are calculated in U.S. dollars, and in local currency to give you an idea of how the index is doing without the impact of exchange rates.
-They are updated daily, Monday through Friday.
+Market caps are calculated in both U.S. dollars and in local currency.
+That gives you an idea of how the index is doing without the impact of exchange rates.

+Each index is updated daily, Monday through Friday.
+Additionally, each index is reviewed quarterly and rebalanced twice a year.
 That's when its manager adds or subtracts stocks to make sure the index still accurately reflects the composition of the underlying equity market it measures.

 MSCI Emerging Market Index

 The index compiles the market capitalization of all companies that are listed in these countries' stock markets.
-The Index is considered a good measurement of the stock performance of emerging markets.
+The index is considered a good measurement of the stock performance of emerging markets.

 MSCI Frontier Markets Index

 Frontier markets can also very profitable since they have lots of room for growth.
 The main risk is that they are very thinly traded.
 This makes them difficult to sell if the economy deteriorates.
 It also means they can more easily be manipulated by hedge funds.
-You really need to understand the countries, their political systems and their economic challenges.Furthermore, these countries very vulnerable to global shifts in trade, currency, and central bank policy changes.
+You need to understand the countries, their political systems, and their economic challenges.
+These countries are vulnerable to global shifts in trade, currency, and central bank policy changes.

 MSCI EAFE Index

-The MSCI EAFE Index consists of the following 21 developed market country indices: Australia, Austria, Belgium, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, and the United Kingdom.
+The MSCI EAFE Index consists of the following developed market country indices: Australia, Austria, Belgium, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, and the United Kingdom.

 MSCI World Index

-The World Index measures the market performance of 4,500 large and mid-cap companies that have a global presence.
+The World Index measures the market performance of large and mid-cap companies that have a global presence.
 It is often quoted by financial media to describe how the world's stock market is doing.
-However, it excludes stocks from emerging market countries, so it should be considered a developed world index.
-The MSCI AC World Index includes emerging markets.
-"AC" stands for "All Country."
-(Source: "MSCI Index Definitions,: MSCI.)
+It excludes stocks from emerging market countries, so it should be considered a developed world index.